jbeustice/lanyon/coding.md

 title: Coding
 ---

 My language of choice for scripting and analysis is R; however, I have used and am familiar with many other statistical/scripting languages/programs (i.e. Stata, SAS, etc.).
+Two of my favorite, yet somewhat tangential R packages are [progress](https://cran.r-project.org/web/packages/progress/index.html) and [tikzDevice](https://cran.r-project.org/web/packages/tikzDevice/index.html).
+The first package denotes a progress bar (so helpful in large loops).
+The second outputs R figures to \\(\rm\LaTeX\\).

 Currently, I am familiarizing myself with Python.